DidrikLindberg/Readme-Generator/newREADME.md

   N/A

   ## Questions
-  If you have any questions about the repo, open an issue or [contact me directly at](mailto:lindberg.didrik@gmail.com).
-You can find more of my work at https://github.com/[DidrikLindberg]
+  If you have any questions about the repo, open an issue or [contact me directly](mailto:lindberg.didrik@gmail.com).
+You can find more of my work at https://github.com/Didriklindberg